ManyTinyThings/ManyTinyThingsWeb/billiards/billiards.markdown

 In this chapter we started with the game of billiards, and modified it to be **very many**, **attractive**, **frictionless** particles.

 What we have done is create a **model** of how the tiny particles in the real world work.
-The model is not _exactly_ like the real world, it's simpler.
+The model is not _exactly_ like the real world – it's simpler.
 But by being simpler, it makes it easier for us to explore and understand things about the real world.

 * In the real world there are **incredibly many** particles, and we have only a few hundred.